mynl/aggregate/doc/2_x_actuary_student.rst

 .. _2_x_actuary_student:

+.. reviewed 2022-11-10

 Actuarial Student
 ===========================================

-**Objectives** Introduce aggregate probability distributions and the `aggregate` library for working with them in the context of exam and university courses in actuarial modeling.
+**Objectives** Introduce the `aggregate` library for working with aggregate probability distributions in the context of actuarial society exams and university courses in actuarial modeling.

-**Audience** Actuarial science university student or junior analyst working in insurance.
+**Audience** Actuarial science university students or junior actuarial analysts.

-**Prerequisites** V01 plus familiarity with aggregate probability distribution (as covered on SOA STAM, CAS MAS I, IFOA CS-2) and basic insurance terminology (insurance company operations).
+**Prerequisites** Familiarity with aggregate probability distributions (as covered on SOA STAM, CAS MAS I, IFOA CS-2) and basic insurance terminology (insurance company operations).

 Realistic Insurance Example